 So you’re new to the marine tank hobby and you seek an online community with knowledgeable members who can answer your ever-growing number of questions.

-Let me tell you, keeping saltwater fish or corals in your home aquarium can be much more rewarding if you participate in a forum with people who share your passion.
-There you could share the progress of your reef tank or see other people’s experiences which can greatly improve your learning process (aside from reading blogs like mine).
+Let me tell you, participating in a saltwater aquarium forum with people who share your passion can be extremely rewarding.
+There, you could share the progress of your reef tank or see other people’s experiences which can greatly improve your learning process (aside from reading blogs like mine).

 Anyway, let’s get started.